littlewhywhat/flare/README.md

 sudo apt install ttf-ubuntu-font-family
 ```

-Download the zip archive containing the theme and unzip it into the themes directory.
+Download the zip archive containing the theme and unzip it into the "themes" directory.

 ```
 cd Downloads